WaliaRohan/path_planning_algorithms/README.md

 ## Dependencies -

--Dijkstra, A* and ANA*: CV2, Numpy
+- Dijkstra, A* and ANA*: CV2, Numpy

--Bi-directional RRT*: Numpy, Matlplotlib
+- Bi-directional RRT*: Numpy, Matlplotlib

 ## Known issues

--Dijkstra, A* and ANA*: These planners perform slower than usual.
+- Dijkstra, A* and ANA*: These planners perform slower than usual.
 I am looking into whether this is due to plotting or a bug.

--Bi-directional rrt*: The RRT trees don't seem to find the goal in lower left portion of the grid.
+- Bi-directional rrt*: The RRT trees don't seem to find the goal in lower left portion of the grid.
 This is a bug that I am trying to fix.